Akai01/caretForecast/README.md

 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-The goal of caretForecast is to …
+The goal of caretForecast is to provide tools for forecasting time series data using various machine learning algorithms.
+(More details will follow…)

 ## Installation